Kilimanjaro Machame Route – 6 Hiking Days 7 Nights

 Due to the high exertion levels linked to this expedition, we may only accept participants who:

-- Completed the Outdoorer Beginner to Mt.
-Kenya Program within the past year AND undertook at least four events in the High90 Program in the quarter preceding this expedition; or
+- Completed the Outdoorer Rookie Program or Beginner to Mt.
+Kenya Program within the past year and undertook at least two preparatory hikes in the Roadmap to Kilimanjaro Program in the quarter preceding this expedition; or

-- Are advanced hikers who satisfactorily completed at least four events in the High90 Program in the quarter preceding this expedition.
+- Are advanced hikers who satisfactorily completed at least two events in the Roadmap to Kilimanjaro Program in the quarter preceding this expedition.

 Required Travel Documents